We have a range of groups and activities for adults in the church and community alike.

 From apples, peppers and ornamental cabbage in the Harvest displays, to the narcissus bulbs given out at the Service of Memories, to the beautiful crocheted wreath made by a church member for Remembrance Sunday, these are some of the ways people have given of their time to remind us all God’s amazing creation – thank-you so much!

-(no experience needed!) or decorating the church during 2019, please talk to Julia Findley.
+or decorating the church, please talk to Julia Findley.
 Your help would be most welcome.

 Relax with Art

 We meet every Friday afternoon from 1.30pm until 4.30pm in St Mary’s Church Hall.
 There is no charge to join the club and there are no weekly fees, but there is an opportunity to make a small voluntary contribution towards the cost of refreshments.